Virtueson/Prediction-of-blood-donation/README.md

 # Prediction-of-blood-donation
-A prediction if the person will re-donate the blood after such conditions, the last time the person donating, how many times the person has donated
+A prediction if the person will re-donate the blood after different conditions.
+The Logistic regression is used to predict the binary outcome